rstelzleni/usd-alpine-docker/README.md

 ### usd-24.05

-~45 MB download
+base: ~45 MB download

-Same contents as 24.03.
+imaging: ~57 MB download
+gl: ~142 MB download

+Base has the same contents as 24.03.
+Imaging and GL are new images that add usdImaging support and add a virtual framebuffer for software GL rendering.

 There are some new test failures with shaders in testUsdChecker.
 I didn't get to the bottom of these.
 My guess is this is not specific to the Alpine version.